-PENDING FEDERAL AND STATE LEGISLATION State/Bill Number/ Status Description Missouri H.B.
-506 H.B.
-1245 (continued) Amends § 579.076 to provide that the following entities are exempt from the criminal offense of unlawful manufacture of drug paraphernalia: (1) any entity registered with the department that delivers or manufactures hypodermic needles or syringes for the purpose of operating a syringe access or similar program; and (2) any staff member, volunteer, or participant in a such a program.
+PENDING FEDERAL AND STATE LEGISLATION State/Bill Number/ Description Status building was constructed or established as a school after the entity was in operation.
+The bills would also amend § 579.040 related to the unlawful distribution, delivery, or sale of drug paraphernalia by providing that the following entities and persons are exempt from the provisions of this statute: (1) any entity registered with the department that possesses, distributes, or delivers hypodermic needles or syringes for the purpose of operating a syringe access program; and (2) any staff member, volunteer, or participant in a syringe access program who possesses, distributes, or delivers hypodermic needles or syringes in connection with his or her duties or participation in the program.
+Finally, these bills would amend § 579.076 related to the unlawful manufacture of drug paraphernalia to include the same exemptions for entities and individuals as set forth for § 579.040 for those entities and individuals that deliver or manufacture hypodermic needles or syringes for the purpose of operating or in connection with his or her duties or participation in the program.
 Missouri S.B.
-623 (2023) (4/3/2023 - second read and referred to health and welfare committee) Amends § 579.040 related to the offense of unlawful distribution, delivery, or sale of drug paraphernalia to provide that any entity registered with the department of health and senior services that possesses, distributes, or delivers hypodermic needles or syringes for the purpose of operating a syringe access program or otherwise mitigating health risks associated with unsterile injection drug use shall be exempt from the provisions of this section.
-Further provides that no such entity shall be present within 500 feet of any school building, unless the entity is in operation prior to the school building commencing operations.
-Amends § 579.076 related to the offense of unlawful manufacture of drug paraphernalia to provide that any entity registered with the department of health and human services that delivers or manufactures hypodermic needles and syringes for the purpose of operating a syringe access program or otherwise mitigating health risks associated with unsterile injection drug use shall be exempt from the provisions of this section.
-New Hampshire S.B.
-239 (2023) (6/27/2023 - division work session) Creates § 318:43-a, syringe services programs; authorized activities and funding sources, which provides that, notwithstanding any other law to the contrary, any person authorized to operate a syringe service program may engage in eligible activities, as defined herein.
-Provides that state funds, including funds received by the state in the opioid litigation settlement, may be used to support the activities of SSPs as permitted by law.
-No person shall be prohibited from using federal funds for eligible activities and SSPs, so long as such use is consistent with federal law.
-Includes definitions of: - "drug supplies," which means hypodermic needles, syringes, preparation containers, cotton, filters, alcohol wipes, water, saline, tourniquets, disposal containers, wound care items, pipes, bubbles, snorting straws, pipe covers, and other items used in the consumption of drugs; and
+472, 103 rd Gen. Assemb., 1 st Reg.
+Sess.
+(Mo.
+2025) (This bill amends § 579.040 related to the offense of unlawful distribution, delivery, or sale of drug paraphernalia to provide that any entity registered with the department of health and senior services that possesses, distributes, or delivers hypodermic needles or syringes for the purpose of operating a syringe access program or otherwise mitigating health risks associated with unsterile injection drug use shall be exempt from the provisions of this section.
+It also prohibits any such entity from operating within 500 feet of any school building, unless the entity is in operation prior to the school building commencing operations.
+The bill also amends § 579.076 related to the offense of unlawful manufacture of drug paraphernalia to provide that any entity registered with the department of health and senior services that delivers or manufactures hypodermic needles or syringes for the purpose of operating a syringe access program is exempt from this section.
+Nebraska L.B.
+265, 109 th Leg., 1 st Reg.
+Sess.
+(Neb.
+2025) (This bill permits the governing body of a municipality or county to authorize, by ordinance or resolution, an SSP to operate within the bounds of such municipality or county.
+It would require the SSP to offer or arrange for the provision of: (1) a needs assessment for program participants; (2) access to sterile syringes, needles, and other